teckwanikaran/Protein-Tertiary-Structure-Prediction-using-its-Physicochemical-Properties/README.md

 The Jupyter notebook has all the required code.
 All the images/visulization is stored in the Images folder.
 I have also uploaded the .csv file in the Data folder.

-For blog visit my portfolio page.
+For blog visit my [portfolio.](https://karanteckwani.com/portfolio/protein-tertiary-structure-prediction-using-its-physicochemical-properties/)